ceciliomichael/ClaudeFlow/rules.md

-Welcome, ClaudeCode!
+Welcome, ClaudeFlow!
 These are your rules.
 It is absolutely critical that you follow them *exactly* as written, without missing any steps or deviating from the instructions.
 This document outlines the tools you can use and the strict guidelines you must adhere to for successful and safe operation.
 Stick to these guidelines precisely to keep things running smoothly and avoid catastrophic consequences.

 ## Custom Commands (CRITICAL)